← 0xkazwriting

 If you need complex metadata filtering, multi-tenancy, or billions of vectors, look elsewhere.
 But for a focused RAG product where you control the data model, this is hard to beat.

 Built while working on GCC LexAI — AI regulation Q&A for the Gulf region.
+Getting the source documents had its own complications — Crawling GCC Government Documents: What Blocked Me.

 // feedback